borysn/SpringMVCSkeleton/README.md

 > 5. Deploy to Tomcat 8

 ### Notes
-> Despite having access to various references to spring mvc I still had some issues putting together all the components for a running application on tomcat.
+> Despite having access to various spring web mvc resources I still had some issues putting together all the components for a running application on tomcat.
 Between various configuration conflicts, outdated information, and a few environment hiccups using the latest technologies, it was a nice learning expereience.
 Big thanks to a few blogs out there that really helped.

 ### Resources Used
+> + spring docs
 > + mykong
 > + crunchify
 > + beginning spring